anomaly/gallagher/SQL.md

 - The fields in a select exists in the DTO class
 - Does an endpoint support offsets and limits
 - Examples of joins, group by, order by, where clauses

+Each top level package in gallagher.cc will defined a `tuple` called `__shillelagh__` this deliberately mounts classes that are to be used by the shillelagh adapter.

+The framework calls the `get_columns` method which is to return a `Dict [str, Field]` where the key is the name of the field and the value is an instance of a `Field` class.

+It's advisable to instantiate a list of columns in `init` and not compute them in the `get_columns` method.

+### Mutations

+Not all endpoints support mutations.
+The configuration of each DTO endpoint should reflect this.
+Our adapter will have to reflect this and proxy the operation to the DTO endpoint.

+## Static references to Classes

+I've decided to ad static references to the classes that support SQL to avoid using introspection.

 ## SQLAlchemy `dialect` Design